reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 IdentityServer v3 is a .NET-based open source implementation of an OpenID Connect and OAuth2 security token service.

+###OpenID Connect basic specs

+####Flows

+The OpenID Connect authentication process consists by requiring the user to authenticate him/her self through a OpenID provider.
+This process then returns the information about the user in the form of a id token, which contains scopes and claims, as well as other useful information about the user being authenticated.

+The way in which this process is conducted is referred as a flow.
+The main flows are:

+* Code Flow
+* Implicit Flow
+* Hybrid Flow

+This flow can be specified throught the 'response_type' parameters in the authorization request.

+#####Code Flow

+The basic steps of this flow are the following:

+1. The client send an authentication request to the OpenID provider
+2. The OpenID provider authenticates the user(of behalf of the client) and responds with an authorization code to the client
+3. The client requests an id token with the authorization code.
+3. The client validates the token and retrives the user information.

+##### Implicit Flow

+The basic steps of this flow are the following:

+1. The client send an authentication request to the OpenID provider
+2. The OpenID provider authenticates the user(of behalf of the client) and redirects him/her to the client with an id token.
+3. The client validates the token and retrives the user information.

+#####Hybrid Flow

+This flow is basically a mix of the other two, which means that in some cases the authorization process is return to the client with a code and sometimes with a id token directly.

+####Request Parameters

+Some of the request parameters or main ones are:

+* client_id       : This is the client identifier
+* response_type   : this is the reponse type.
+Like 'id-token' or token
+* scope           : This represent the access or information request. f.e. openid, profile, email, read or write
+* redirect_uri    : This is the location for where the response will be send
+* response_mode   : This defines the Form Post Response Mode
+* state           : This is for maintaining a state between the client and provider.
+* nonce           : This used to associate a client session with an id token

+#### ID token

+As we talked about earlier the id token contains information about the authenticated user in the form of claim. id tokens as represented in a [JSON Web Token](http://jwt.io/) format.
+Some of the claims contained within a id token are the following:

+* iss      : This represents the issuer of the response(url)
+* sub      : This is the subject identifier, a unique identifier that represents a user.
+* aud      : This is the audience which is a client identifier
+* exp      : This represents the expiration date of the id token
+* iat      : This represents the issue date
+* nonce    : Again, this used to associate a client session with an id token
+* at_hash  : This represents the hashed access token

+####Scopes

+OpenID Connect defines the following scope values:

+* openid         : This represents the authorization request
+* profile        : This represents a profile claim request
+* email          : This represents an email claim request
+* address        : This represents an address claim request
+* phone          : This represents an phone claim request
+* offline_access : This represents an OAuth 2.0 Refresh Token request

+It is ofcourse also possible to define custom scopes in order to achieve some functionality.

+####Claims

+The OpenID Connect also defines several sets of claims.
+For more information on Claim [please refer to these specs](http://openid.net/specs/openid-connect-basic-1_0.html#StandardClaims)

 ***Links***
 * [OpenID Connect](http://openid.net/)